hyperreality/devopsblog/_posts/2023-03-19-games-for-learning-linux.md

 title: Games for Learning Linux and the Command Line
 ---

-This post is a survey of existing games people have made for learning Linux or just messing around on the command line.
+This post is a survey of existing games people have made for quickly picking up GNU/Linux-centric command line knowledge.

 The command line presents an interactive environment which can be adapted to games quite easily.
 A lot of old-school text adventure games like Zork and MUDs were based on the command line.
-This post focusses rather on games which teach you UNIX/Linux utilities in the process of play.
+This post focusses rather on games which teach you operating system skills in the process of playing.

-## The Command Line Murders (2013)
+## Command Line Murders (2013)

 [Link](https://github.com/veltman/clmystery)

 ![Command line murders](/public/commandlinemurders.png)

 There's been a murder, and you're a detective.
 The evidence is spread out among multiple text files.
-You have to write commands to narrow down the culprit.
+You have to write text wrangling and filtering commands to narrow down the culprit.
 There's also a similar [murder mystery for SQL](https://mystery.knightlab.com/).

 *Pros:* Great theme, fun premise.
 Succeeds in implementing learning by exploring.
 Hints and a cheatsheet are provided for less experienced players.